hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

 This is the first time we've used the Django API to fetch a single database object, and ``objects.get`` is the helper function for this - it raises an error if it can't find the object, or if it finds more than one.
 The special keyword argument ``pk`` stands for `primary key`.
-In this case, Django is using the default for primary keys, which is an automatically genereated integer ``id`` column.
+In this case, Django is using the default for primary keys, which is an automatically generated integer ``id`` column.

 That raises the question of what to do if a user types in a url for a poll that doesn't exist - ``/poll/0/`` for example.
 We'll come back to this in a later tutorial.

 In the meantime, what do the tests say::

     self.assertIn(poll2.question, response.content)
     AssertionError: 'life, the universe and everything' not found in ''

 We need to get our template to include the poll's question.
 Let's make it into a page heading:

 .. sourcecode:: html+django
+    :filename: mysite/polls/templates/poll.html

     <html>
       <body>